Henrique-FB/Henrique-FB.github.io/projects/leaguestats.md

 project_date: 2025-05-06
 priority: 1
 image: /assets/images/LeagueProStats Diagram.drawio.png
+tags: ["ETL", "games", "reddit", "data science", "AWS", "lambda"]
 ---

+# League of Legends Esports Data Pipeline

 <p class="emphasized">This project showcases knowledge in data scraping and analysis using Python and Pandas.
 It also demonstrates uses of AWS Lambda, AWS State Machine and AWS EventBridge.</p>
 <p class="emphasized">To properly handle all these technologies I used Serverless Framework, a program built to streamline setting up serverless technology.</p>

-# League of Legends Esports Data Pipeline

 In Esports, data on professional play is not only interesting, but can contain significant information as to why certain teams win, lose, the patterns that arise in play, and so on.